The Fundamentals of Zero Trust and Securing Your Data

 Join our solutions experts as we discuss the 5 Ws and the H of Establishing Zero Trust for your organization.Watch the On-Demand Webinar

 Microsoft customers have been asking for improvements and guidance for years to ensure Microsoft Platform as a Service (PaaS) services are secure yet available for their applications without having to manage endless NSGs (Network Security Groups), resource firewalls, or access lists across the enterprise.

 Enter Azure Private Link.
-Private Link is an offering which includes two components: Private Endpoint and Private Link Service.
+Private Link is an offering that includes two components: Private Endpoint and Private Link Service.
 Private Endpoint lets you configure a private IP address endpoint for your PaaS applications while allowing your internal resources and customers to connect to it over your VPN or peered networks.
-This eliminates the need for the service to be publicly available, and no longer requires taxing administration of NSGs, PaaS firewalls, or customer IP lists.
-Traffic to these private endpoints traverse the Microsoft backbone network without ever touching the public Internet.
+This eliminates the need for the service to be publicly available and no longer requires taxing administration of NSGs, PaaS firewalls, or customer IP lists.
+Traffic to these private endpoints traverses the Microsoft backbone network without ever touching the public Internet.

 The Azure Private Link Service takes this a step further, allowing you to extend your Private Endpoints to business partners or customers.
 This service requires an approval process as an added layer of security to prevent unintended access to your internal resources.

 The primary benefit of the Azure Private Link is that it eliminates a huge hurdle for some organizations that are bound by compliance or governance requirements that traffic is privately secured throughout the organization.
 Now those organizations can connect to private endpoints via site-to-site VPN or ExpressRoute, fulfilling security requirements for available PaaS Services without having to traverse the public Internet.